Protein: Chemical synthesis

 Short proteins can be synthesized chemically by a family of peptide synthesis methods.
 These rely on organic synthesis techniques such as chemical ligation to produce peptides in high yield.
-Chemical synthesis allows for the introduction of non-natural amino acids into polypeptide chains, such as attachment of fluorescent probes to amino acid side chains.
+Chemical synthesis allows for the introduction of non-natural amino acids into polypeptide chains, such as attachment of fluorescent probes to amino acid side chains, (this can also be achieved via genetic engineering when producing recombinant proteins).
 These methods are useful in laboratory biochemistry and cell biology, though generally not for commercial applications.
 Chemical synthesis is inefficient for polypeptides longer than about 300 amino acids, and the synthesized proteins may not readily assume their native tertiary structure.
 Most chemical synthesis methods proceed from C-terminus to N-terminus, opposite the biological reaction.

 Structure

 The crystal structure of the chaperonin, a huge protein complex.
 A single protein subunit is highlighted.
 Chaperonins assist protein folding.

 Three possible representations of the three-dimensional structure of the protein triose phosphate isomerase.
 Left: All-atom representation colored by atom type.
 Middle: Simplified representation illustrating the backbone conformation, colored by secondary structure.
 Right: Solvent-accessible surface representation colored by residue type (acidic residues red, basic residues blue, polar residues green, nonpolar residues white).

 Most proteins fold into unique 3D structures.
 The shape into which a protein naturally folds is known as its native conformation.
 Although many proteins can fold unassisted, simply through the chemical properties of their amino acids, others require the aid of molecular chaperones to fold into their native states.
 Biochemists often refer to four distinct aspects of a protein's structure: